Discover the magic of the best preserved medieval town in Northern Europe.

 - 3h private guide services

-- Gratuities to the guide and driver are not included in the tour price.
+- Gratuity to the guide is not included in the tour price.

-After a warm meet & greet we continue with Medieval Tallinn walking tour ending at the Old Town
+Meet & greet at cruise port/hotel followed by Medieval Tallinn walking tour ending at the Old Town

 Children’s Discounts: 3-year-old and under are free, 15% discount for ages 4-12.